 Or, do you know why McDonald’s didn’t translate “Big Mac” into French?
 Well, originally they did.
 However, “Gros Mec” means “big pimp.”
 So apparently they decided to just slap a “le” on it (for Le Big Mac) and call it a day.

 People around the world hate being insulted.
 Taco Bell learned this the hard way when the chain tried to re-enter the Japanese market.
 They completely dropped the ball on translating the website.
 It was riddled with errors.
 Even worse, the site seemed to be designed for an English-speaking audience.

 It wasn’t just the poorly sourced translation that was the problem.
 As Japanese professional Tomoyuki Akiyama told Campaign Asia-Pacific:

 “The way Taco Bell Japan communicated online made us feel Japanese locals are unimportant to them.
 The default language of the website was English, and there was a small Japanese flag at the top.”

 You Didn’t Pay Attention to Detail

 Successfully translating an international marketing campaign requires attention to many tiny details.
-For example, color.
-Pepsi sales suffered in Asia when the company changed the color of the vending machines from a dark blue to a lighter blue that those cultures typically associate with death.
+For example, colour.
+Pepsi sales suffered in Asia when the company changed the colour of the vending machines from a dark blue to a lighter blue that those cultures typically associate with death.